danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 * Sorting is limited to a top-N heapsort for the requested limit.
 * Total work now scales with the number of matches, not the total table size.

-This didn’t just make the query faster — it changed it from an O(N) table scan into an indexed lookup, which is why the speedup is so dramatic.
+This didn't just make the query faster — it changed it from an O(N) table scan into an indexed lookup, which is why the speedup is so dramatic.

 ## Lesson Learned